The impact of social media on businesses, both positive and negative, is immense.

-- Initiate conversations – Involve yourself into the social platforms not only by listening but also by building great conversations by tagging or mentioning others.
+- Initiate conversations – Involve yourself in the social platforms not only by listening but also by building great conversations by tagging or mentioning others.

 - Measure your efforts – It is very important to measure your social activity by using external tools.
-Gain insights and channelize your efforts and strengthen your brand image.
+Gain insights and channel your efforts and strengthen your brand image.

-The social channels allow share business news and even post related photos or links to stories/studies in their industry.
-It also builds trust with their customers and showcases themselves to a new demographic of potential clients.
+The social channels allow the sharing of business news and even posting related photos or links to stories/studies in their industry.
+It also builds trust with its customers and showcases itself to a new demographic of potential clients.
 You can also use them to add value to your guerrilla marketing examples in a subtle way.

-- Identify your target audience, their patterns, behaviors and then choose the right social media channels for your business.
+- Identify your target audience, their patterns, and behaviors, and then choose the right social media channels for your business.

 - Social media is a place to forge connections and bring a voice to your brand.
-Ensure that your tone is consistent, friendly, and suits your business that you are trying to showcase.
+Ensure that your tone is consistent, friendly, and suits the business that you are trying to showcase.

 - Visual and engaging content is key.
 To publish relevant, quality content and involve your audience – ask questions, use polls, and host events.

-Social media does, in fact, help to get the word out about your business.
-With the arrival of interactive and social media, the patterns, role, and impact of word of mouth have evolved.
-Due to which new online communities are shaped.
+Using social media for business helps get the word out about your business.
+With the arrival of interactive and social media, the patterns, roles, and impact of word of mouth have evolved.
+Due to this new online communities are shaped.

 Such changes affected the ways businesses can leverage the power of word of mouth for marketing purposes and, vice versa, the impact of word of mouth on businesses.
 Research shows that 72% of people see online reviews in the same light as personal recommendations made by friends and family.

-Threadless is an online community of T-shirt designers and a platform where they assembled to submit and vote on T-shirt designs.
+Threadless is an online community of T-shirt designers and a platform where they can submit and vote on T-shirt designs.
 The designers were paid 20% in royalties, and either Threadless gift cards or cash.

-The members were happy to promote their designs and bring more people to the site by good word of mouth.
+The members were happy to promote their designs and bring more people to the site through good word of mouth.

-- Offer an incentive such as a discount, a free product, an extended service to your customers so that they take their quality time to promote your business.
+- Offer an incentive such as a discount, a free product, or an extended service to your customers so that they take the time to promote your business.

-Many businesses are jumping into the Social Media Marketing (SMM) bandwagon as its positive impact on brands and promises profitable success when done properly.
+Many businesses are jumping on the Social Media Marketing (SMM) bandwagon as it has a positive impact on brands and promises profitable success when done properly.
 Social media marketing techniques target social networks and applications to spread brand awareness.

-Social media marketing is perceived as a more targeted type of advertising and therefore it is very effective in creating brand awareness.
-Social media engagement campaigns produce a lot of shares, generate more views and publicity for your business – all for a one-time cost.
+Social media marketing is perceived as a more targeted type of advertising, and therefore it is very effective in creating brand awareness.
+Social media engagement campaigns produce a lot of shares, generate more views, and generate publicity for your business – all for a one-time cost.